 A lot of you are probably already measuring this number.
 It's about your customer base: do you get to see them again? or they do a trip with you once and that's it?

 Maybe your current communication strategy in that area it's super good, or super bad.
-Or maybe your treat towards them is not the best, but you didn't have a clue before.
+Or maybe your treatment towards them is not the best, but you didn't have a clue before.

 This will give you ideas on how to get your clients to come back.